Wall St treads water ahead of key economic data; AMC soars

 Philadelphia Fed Bank President Patrick Harker said that as the U.S. economy continues to recover from the coronavirus crisis and the labor market rebounds, it may be time for Fed policymakers to start thinking about the best way to slow the pace of its asset purchases.

-Shares of AMC Entertainment Holdings jumped 100.2%, leading a surge in a group of stocks favored by retail investors on forums such as Reddit’s WallStreetBets.
+Shares of AMC Entertainment Holdings (AMC.N) jumped 100.2%, leading a surge in a group of stocks favored by retail investors on forums such as Reddit's WallStreetBets. read more

 Advancing issues outnumbered decliners on the NYSE by a 1.22-to-1 ratio; on Nasdaq, a 1.29-to-1 ratio favored decliners.